Terminology and format of diagrams

 cease to be clean and you may be leading the client if you work from an

-Facilitator: And what needs to happen for you to have the confidence?
+And what needs to happen for you to have that confidence?

 the first example there is no stated desire for the outcome, in the